twinturbo/KOSMO-POLY6-JACKS/README.md

 Other modules in the line up are

-KOSMO-POLY6-PICO-DCO - Complete
+KOSMO-POLY6-PICO-DCO - Complete.
-KOSMO-POLY6-MIX - In design
+KOSMO-POLY6-MIX - In design.
-KOSMO-POLY6-ADSR - In Production with JLCPCB
+KOSMO-POLY6-ADSR - In Production with JLCPCB.
-KOSMO-POLY6-VCA - In design
+KOSMO-POLY6-VCA - In design.
-KOSMO-POLY6 Filter - (TBD)
+KOSMO-POLY6 Filter - (TBD).

 ## Key features